peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObject
-    public static CBORObject FromObject​(byte[] bytes)
-<p>Generates a CBOR object from a byte array.
-The byte array is copied to a
- new byte array.
-(This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).
+    public static CBORObject FromObject​(byte[] bytes) Generates a CBOR object from an array of 8-bit bytes; the byte array is copied to a new byte array in this process.
+(This method can't be used to decode CBOR data from a byte array; for that, use the
- </p><p/><p>The following example encodes a text string to a UTF-8
- byte array, then uses the array to create a CBOR byte string object.
- It is not recommended to use <code>Encoding.UTF8.GetBytes</code> in.getNET(), or the <code>getBytes()</code> method in Java to do this.
-For instance,
- <code>getBytes()</code> encodes text strings in a default (so not fixed)
- character encoding, which can be undesirable.
-Instead, use the
- <code>DataUtilities.GetUtf8Bytes</code> method to convert text strings to
- UTF-8. </p> <pre>/* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 */ byte[] bytes = DataUtilities.GetUtf8Bytes(textString, true); CBORObject cbor = CBORObject.FromBytes(bytes);</pre>.
+ <b>DecodeFromBytes</b> method instead.).

 **Parameters:**

-* <code>bytes</code> - A byte array.
-Can be null.
+* <code>bytes</code> - An array of 8-bit bytes; can be null.

 **Returns:**

-* A CBOR byte string object where each byte of the given byte array is copied to a new array, or CBORObject.Null if the value is null.
+* A CBOR object where each element of the given byte array is copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject
     public static CBORObject FromObject​(CBORObject[] array)